 We understand that new learning is fragile and that, for this to be embedded, steps need to be taken to revisit and refresh learning.
-We want our pupils to REMEMBER more, UNDERSTAND more and APPLY more.
-We believe that feedback should allow teachers to adjust teaching both within the lesson and across a sequence of lessons.
+We want our pupils to REMEMBER more, UNDERSTAND

 1. The Aim of this policy is to: